 Does this mean the treasure, if indeed stowed along the river, was destroyed?
 If it was hidden in the hollow, chances are it has been.
 But as uncertain as is the tale itself, the treasure could have been stowed in other coves along the way.

 Sandy Creek notably opens into a large embayment at the lower end of the bottom, and, a mile further, Lamps Hollow would seem another interesting place to stow an ill-gotten trove.

 Will the Coal Holler Treasure ever be recovered?
 Based on the number of people who peruse our stories for clues, I'd say there are enough treasure hunters out there to at least increase the odds if it ever existed.

-Treasure hunters with keeping an eye on West Virginia may also wish to explorer the tale of the Lost Branch Mountain Treasure of the state's eastern panhandle.
+Treasure hunters who are keeping an eye on West Virginia may also wish to explore the tale of the Lost Branch Mountain Treasure of the state's eastern panhandle.

 For more information on the Coal Hollow Treasure or about visiting the area, contact the Greater Parkersburg Convention and Visitors Bureau.

 'Graveyard of the Ohio' now a favorite water recreation hub

 The Ohio River below Parkersburg, West Virginia, was long ago known as the Graveyard of the Ohio and was considered one of the most dangerous sections on the 981-mile river.
 Now a popular destination for water recreation, it was long littered with the wrecks of steamers and barges, and mariners untold met their ends in its watery depths.
 Read the full story here.